cferdinandi/adventure/content/rules.md

 - Cast a non-damage spell (for example, turning their skin into rock)
 - Use a tool or ability (for example, draping themself in an invisibility cloak or grabbing a weapon from their arsenal)

-*Players can do these things in-combat, too, but they use their action for that turn.*
+Players can do these things in-combat, too, but they use their action for that turn.

+_Only one piece of equipment can be worn at a time.
+Each spell can only be cast once per&nbsp;battle._